jli924/WealthWizard/README.md

 1. Navigate to localhost:8080.
 This should bring you to Appsmith.
 Login with your credentials.
 1. Clone our UI repository: https://github.com/jli924/WealthWizardUI
 1. Import the repository.
 1. Deploy the app & enjoy!
+1. Navigate between different pages and manage your finances!